ramgorthi04/gist/recontour_planner_hints.md

 ### Etsy.etsy_Reviews

 #### Dataset Components:
 A collection of customer reviews for products sold on Etsy.
-Based on the preview provided, the dataset likely contains the following columns:
+Includes the following columns:

 1. **_daton_user_id**: An identifier for the user who processed or uploaded the data.
 2. **_daton_batch_runtime**: A timestamp indicating when the data batch was processed.